plclub/metalib/Stlc/README.md

 CONTENTS

 Read through the tutorial files in this order.
-The files that end in `full` have embedded exercises, and the solutions are in the associated `sol` files.
+Some files have embedded exercises; their solutions are in the associated `sol` directory.

      Lec1.v            - First set of lecture notes, with exercises about LN